 You are an expert in your own body.
 Even experts have more to learn, though.
 By visiting a massage therapist, you can create space to get in touch with what your body needs.

-Daily stress in life, traumas large and small, illness and so many other factors can distract us from truly experiencing our own bodies.
-My goal is to help you remember how to listen to your body.
-Every body is it's own healer.
-Pain can illuminate what is needed.
+Daily stress in life, traumas large and small, and illness can distract us from truly experiencing our own bodies.

 When we push through tiredness, soreness or other feelings in our bodies for the sake of getting things done in our lives, we forget to pay attention to those very informative aches and pains.
 When you get on the massage table, my hope is that you can give yourself time to listen again, so that we can work towards easing your body into its own healing mechanisms.